Are you paying too much council tax? According to Martin Lewis' council tax advice you could be.

 The Money Saving Expert has been urging households to check their council tax bills for over a decade.
-However, with the announcement by the Ministry of Housing, Communities and Local Government that it will be giving local councils the power to put up council tax by 2 per cent, now is the perfect time to check.
+However, with the announcement by the Ministry of Housing, Communities and Local Government that it will be giving local councils the power to put up council tax by an average of 4 per cent, now is the perfect time to check.

-‘For more than a decade we’ve urged you to check if you’re in one of the 400,000 households in too high a council tax band,’ says Martin Lewis in the Money Saving Expert newsletter.
-‘If you are, you could be owed £100s or even £1,000 as many have overpaid for a whopping 27 years going back to 1993, mainly because of the way homes were banded on perceived values in 1991.’
+He went on to explain that if this is the case you could be owed £100s or even £1,000 as many have overpaid for a whopping 27 years going back to 1993, because of the way homes were banded on perceived values in 1991.